anasnorani1/Remote-Patient-Monitoring-System-OOP-Project/README.md

 Let me know if you'd like:
 - This as a downloadable `README.md` file
-- A `.zip` with full project structure and placeholder files ready to push to GitHub I can generate and send that instantly.
+- A `.rar` with full project code fileshas been added you just have to open it in IntelliJ And have to follow the steps